 I personally like the idea of being able to offer my customers quality Swiss parts at a fraction of the inflated costs that genuine Rolex parts cost.
 I can get their watch back to good working order and save them some money along the way.

-I guess that this debate is going to go on for as long as these watches are produced.
+My guess is that this debate will continue for as long as these watches are produced.
 Both have their advantages and disadvantages.
 For me, I am happy with the cost savings where available.

 Rolex Case Tube

 The Rolex case tube is a simple threaded stainless steel part with an internal gasket installed.
 It is the essence of simplicity.